 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition was published by Orbit on November 1, 2009 and has 357 pages.
+This urban fantasy is a paperback edition that was published by Orbit on November 1, 2009 and has 357 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Eye of the Tempest, Tempest Reborn, Jinn and Juice

 First in the Jane True urban fantasy series set in Rockabill, Maine and starring a book clerk suddenly thrown into the deep end of the supernatural community.

 This was just too much fun!
 I loved how Peeler gave Jane two consciences: the slut and miss-prim-and-proper.
 She has created a very realistic Jane who knows intellectually that she is probably being used but emotionally she figures she should simply take advantage of a rare moment that will leave lots of memories.